JerBouma/jerbouma.github.io/ThePassiveInvestor.md

 holder to spend limited time monitoring his holdings, therefore the term 'Passive'.

 With a large increase in ETFs available (over 5,000 in 2020), it can become difficult to make the best choice in what you wish to invest.
-There are many different providers (iShares, Vanguard, Invesco) as well as with changes to the underlying stocks (i.e. High Yield, Super Dividends, Equal Weighted).
-This is quickly reflected when looking for a S&P 500 ETF as there are over 20 different ETFs available.
+There are many providers (iShares, Vanguard, Invesco) as well as with changes to the underlying stocks (i.e. High Yield, Super Dividends, Equal Weighted).
+This is quickly reflected when looking for an S&P 500 ETF as there are over 20 different ETFs available.

 With this program, I wish to make investment decisions easier to make and manage.